matloff/fasteR/README.md

 ## <a name="thanks"> Thanks </a>

-This tutorial has benefited from feedback from (in alphabetical order) Reese Goding, Ira Sharenow, and Aaron Wichman.
+This tutorial has benefited from feedback from (in alphabetical order) Reese Goding, Ira Sharenow, and Aaron Wichman, as well as various anonymous suggestions.

 ## <a name="ide"> Installing and Using IDEs </a>